mph-/lcapy/doc/overview.rst

 Lcapy cannot directly analyse non-linear devices such as diodes or transistors although it does support simple opamps without saturation.
 Nevertheless, it can draw them!
 Lcapy can generate text-book quality schematics using vector graphics (unlike the bit-mapped graphics used in this document).

 Lcapy uses SymPy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
 See http://docs.sympy.org/latest/tutorial/index.html for the SymPy tutorial.

-Lcapy can perform many other circuit analysis operations, including:
+Lcapy can perform many other linear circuit analysis operations, including:

 1. Two-port parameters (A, B, G, H, S, T, Y, and Z)